korewaChino/urusai/README.md

 # Building

-[Install Rust and Cargo](https://www.rust-lang.org/), then install `sqlx-cli`, Opus and FFMPEG.
+[Install Rust and Cargo](https://www.rust-lang.org/), then install Opus and FFMPEG.

-Then create a .env file or set the environment variable `DATABASE_URL=sqlite:database.db` on compile time.
-Run `sqlx database create && sqlx migrate run` to generate the database.

 then run `cargo build --release`, or run it directly using `cargo run`.